aws-samples/aws-net-guides/Serverless/Serverless App with Dynamo-Example/Readme.md

 ## Module 2: Create a Basic Lambda Function

 In this module you'll create a project for your Lambda function, write the code for a basic Lambda function, and finally deploy and test the Lambda function.
-These instructions provide options for 2 different development environments: Visual Studio 2019 for Windows, or .NET Core CLI on Windows, Mac, or Linux.
+These instructions provide options for 2 different development environments: Visual Studio 2019 for Windows, or .NET CLI on Windows, Mac, or Linux.

 ### Things to Note
 * Time to Complete - 20 mins